Orfevre

 Orfevre (オルフェーヴル, foaled May 14, 2008) is a retired Japanese Thoroughbred racehorse and active breeding stallion.
 In 2011 he won the Japanese Triple Crown and was voted Japanese Horse of the Year.
 In 2012 he added victories in the Takarazuka Kinen and the Prix Foy but was narrowly beaten in both the Prix de l'Arc de Triomphe and the Japan Cup.
 He acquired the reputation of being an extremely talented but temperamental racehorse.
 In 2013 Orfevre again won the Prix Foy and finished second in the Arc before ending his career with an eight length win in the Arima Kinen.
+Orfevre was inducted into Japan Racing Association Hall of Fame on 14th September 2015.

 Background

-Orfevre (French for "goldsmith") is a chestnut horse with a white blaze, bred by the Shadai Farm in Hokkaido, Japan.
-His sire Stay Gold, a son of the thirteen time Leading sire in Japan Sunday Silence, was a successful international performer, winning the Dubai Sheema Classic and the Hong Kong Vase.
-Standing at stud at the Big Red Farm in Hokkaido, he has produced numerous important winners including Dream Journey, Nakayama Festa and Gold Ship.
-His dam Oriental Art was a daughter of the Hall of Fame inductee Mejiro McQueen and also the dam of Dream Journey.
-The horse was ridden in Japan by Kenichi Ikezoe while Christophe Soumillon rode the horse in his European races.
+Orfevre (French for "goldsmith") is a chestnut horse with a white blaze, bred by Shadai Farm in Hokkaido, Japan.
+His sire Stay Gold, a son of the thirteen-time Leading sire in Japan Sunday Silence, was a successful international performer, winning the Dubai Sheema Classic and the Hong Kong Vase.
+Standing as a stud at Big Red Farm in Hokkaido, he has produced numerous important winners including Dream Journey, Nakayama Festa and Gold Ship.
+Orfevre's dam, Oriental Art, was a daughter of the Hall of Fame inductee Mejiro McQueen and also the dam of Dream Journey.
+Kenichi Ikezoe rode Orfevre in Japan while Christophe Soumillon rode the horse in his European races.